eilvelia/porter2.js/README.md

 [^1]: 99.97% porter2 compliant (fails on `'` cases only)

-[^2]: that one has similar goals and surprisingly was published just 3 days before this package was released!
+[^2]: That one has similar goals and, surprisingly, was published just 3 days before this package was released!
 (And after I started working on it.)

 [^3]: ESM only